luxfi/docs/docs/reference/standards/guides/banff-changes.md

 # Banff Changes

-This document specifies the changes in Lux “Banff”, which was released in LuxGo v1.9.x.
+This document specifies the changes in Lux “Banff”, which was released in Luxd v1.9.x.

 ## Block Changes